altgans/altgans.github.io/src/posts/using-a-LLM-to-create-this-website.md

 ## Deploying on Github

-Beyond getting Eleventy 3 to utilize TailwindCSS 4 in its build process, deploying the webstie to github pages was yet another nightmare.
+Beyond getting Eleventy 3 to utilize TailwindCSS 4 in its build process, deploying the website to github pages was yet another nightmare.
 It took me a while to find [this](https://www.dawidsblog.com/posts/tutorial_11ty_github_pages/) post, which explains the scripting process well.

 Takeaways
 - Ensure you set the read & write permissions for your workflow
 - Even though you created a workflow, you need to deploy from the github-pages branch
-- To start the github pages build process, you need to commit to `master`
+- To start the github pages build process, you need to commit to `master` to trigger the github pages process (as well as the initial gh pages setup)
 - Setting up the custom domain is straightforward, you just have to follow the steps in [the github docs](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).
 My domain registrar (porkbun) even had a 1-click button to set up the DNS values